 You should realize that your Lenovo laptop’s registry, BIOS, and other components are sensitive to operate.
 Thus, if you cause harm to these areas, it would impact the whole system and prevent the laptop from turning on.

-Your laptop might have hardware errors, which happen when the peripherals or hardware components are worn out.
+Your laptop might have hardware errors when the peripherals or hardware components are worn out.
 If the inner cables are worn out, they will impact the power supply and screen display.

 Sometimes your Lenovo laptop might not turn on after the BIOS upgrade, which might happen due to central motherboard issues.
 You can diagnose the motherboard issues if the power charger is functional and the BIOS is upgraded.
 You can resolve the issue by visiting the service center.